-*** This blog post was published in the August 2018 edition of Natural Awakenings**
+*** This article was published in the August 2018 edition of Natural Awakenings**

 We live in a culture driven by hunger for success.
 When talking about success, we typically talk about making billions of dollars, authoring multiple bestsellers, or rising to fame.
 But if we ask people who actually do those things, about the definition of ‘success’, their interpretation of the word has little to do with the very achievements that made them famous.
 Instead their sentiments surprisingly mimic those of one of man’s oldest allies; the horse.

 The Funeral Experience

 Sir Richard Branson, founder of the Virgin Group, is worth some $5 billion and equates success with personal fulfillment.
 "Too many people measure how successful they are by how much money they make or the people that they associate with," he wrote on LinkedIn.
 "In my opinion, true success should be measured by how happy you are."
 American poet, singer, and civil rights activist Maya Angelou defined success as "Success is liking yourself, liking what you do, and liking how you do it."
 Author Steven Covey of the best selling book "The Seven Habits of Highly Effective People," told the New York Times: "If you carefully consider what you want to be said of you in the funeral experience, you will find your definition of success.